Boss Wants Me To Train My Replacement – 20 Things To Do

 11. Be Open To Feedback:

-Be open to feedback from your boss and the person you’re training.
+Listen to your boss and the person you’re training.
+Their ideas can help!

 12. Stay Organized: